Javaabu/EFaas-Socialite/README.md

 #### Changing the eFaas request scopes

 By default, this package adds all available scopes to the eFaas redirect.
-To customize the scopes you need, you can override the scopes during the redirect.
+You can modify the default scopes by publishing the package config file and changing the scopes.
+To customize the scopes on a per request basis, you can override the scopes during the redirect.

 ```php
 return Socialite::driver('efaas')->setScopes(['efaas.openid', 'efaas.profile'])->redirect();